Gandía Shore

-Gandía Shore is a Spanish reality television series broadcast on MTV.
+Gandía Shore is a Spanish reality television series broadcast on MTV Spain.
 It premiered on 14 October 2012 and is the Spanish adaptation of American show Jersey Shore.
 It follows the same format as the American and British (Geordie Shore) versions.
 The show follows the lives of eight participants who live in the Valencian town of Gandia.

 It premiered 14 October 2012, and broke MTV Spain's all-time ratings record, with 948,000 viewers and a market share of 4.8%, figures that more than double the Jersey Shore premieres on the Spanish channel.